 Minnesota and, more recently, New Jersey have had lower court decisions which treat rental purchase transactions as credit sales subject to consumer lending restrictions.
-In response, Renters Choice has developed and utilizes rent-to-rent agreements, with certain variations, in both Wisconsin and Minnesota.
+In response, Rent-A-Center has developed and utilizes rent-to-rent agreements, with certain variations, in both Wisconsin and Minnesota.

-Three other states (Alaska, Montana and North Carolina), Puerto Rico and the District of Columbia have no rental purchase legislation.
+Alaska, Montana, North Carolina, Puerto Rico and the District of Columbia have no rental purchase legislation.
 However, the retail installment sales statute in North Carolina recognizes that rental purchase transactions which provide for more than a nominal purchase price at the end of the agreed rental period are not credit sales under such statute.
-Renters Choice operates 23 stores in the remaining jurisdictions (excluding North Carolina) which have no rental purchase legislation.
+Rent-A-Center operates 23 stores in the remaining jurisdictions, excluding North Carolina, which have no rental purchase legislation.

-There can be no assurance that new or revised rental purchase laws will not be enacted or, if enacted, that such laws would not have a material adverse effect on Renters Choice.
+There can be no assurance that new or revised rental purchase laws will not be enacted or, if enacted, that such laws would not have a material adverse effect on Rent-A-Center.
 See "Risk Factors -- Passage of Adverse Government Regulation Impacting the Rent-to-Own Industry."